Popular New Fishing Technology

 Photo courtesy of Discover Boating

 As a lake homeowner, you’re probably familiar with water skiing.
-One of many “behind the boat” sports, it involves being towed behind a boat on a body of water, using a set of skis to propel forward.
+One of many “behind the boat” sports involves being towed behind a boat on a body of water, using a set of skis to propel forward.
 On any given day at the lake, especially July 4th, you’re bound to find water skiers everywhere enjoying the sun.
 But, while water skiing is undoubtedly an impressive sport, have you heard of barefoot skiing?

 Instead of relying on skis, barefoot skiers use their feet to skim the water’s surface.
 To learn more about this unique sport, we spoke with Zenon Bilas, a barefoot water skiing champion and coach who trains new and experienced barefoot skiers across the globe.
 He discovered his passion for barefoot skiing after seeing it done in a 1977 ski show.
 The rest is history.
 Read on to learn more about this adventurous lake activity.